Shawiizz/ShaLibUpdate/README.md

 **What are the features ?**
 ------
-This java library include file downloader, file checker, a feature to not download certain files or directories and another feature to not delete file or directories with the file checker.
+This java library include file downloader, file checker, a feature to not download certain files / directories and another feature to not delete file / directories when file checker is checking files.

 **How to use this ?**